Contact: THECB Foster Liaison Dr. Kay Angrove

-There are four main resources to help former fosters, orphans, or wards of the state pay for college:
+There are five main resources to help former fosters, orphans, or wards of the state pay for college:

-If you were in foster care before you graduated high school or were adopted out of foster care, you may be eligible to have all of your tuition and fees waived.
+If you were in foster care in the state of Texas before you graduated high school or were adopted out of foster care in Texas, you may be eligible for a tuition and fee waiver through the Department of Family & Protective Services.

 Huntsville, TX 77341

 Office hours: 8am-5PM, Monday-Friday